matthaneburger/CostBasisCalculator/README.md

 Need to add error handling.
 Currently, the program fails with nasty looking TraceBack errors when the values on the numberOfShares column don't have a 1:1 value for share cost.

 ## Next Steps
-Main next steps is to put all of the data into a GetInfo() method and just make the getters and setters just return values.
-Originally, I was just making this program for the Ave.
-Cost Basis but then I started wanting more and more information.
-So, major refactoring is necessary.
+Fixed Getters and Setters.
+Added GetInfo for CoveredCalls and CostBasis Classes.
+[FIXED]

 Make program use ticker as input to draw data e.g. not make this CRSR-oriented.
 Potentially change input stream from Excel file to something different.
+[BACKLOG]

 Create a GUI representing the opportunity cost of selling VTSAX to invest into this asset, as well as the price of Ave.
 Cost Basis needed to recoup losses.
+[INPROGRESS]